 - Remove the cake from the oven, cool in a rack.

 - Only after it is completely cool, remove the lining.

 - Tastes best fresh :-)

-There are many recipes in the net that suggests baking first at 180°, bottom heat, bottom shelf and after about 35 mins when the cake doesn’t jiggle anymore, moving the cake to the middle shelf and switching on the top heat.
+Many recipes in the net suggest baking first at 180°, bottom heat, bottom shelf and after about 35 mins when the cake doesn’t jiggle anymore, moving the cake to the middle shelf and switching on the top heat.
 Mine worked fine without these steps.